kenbannon/flask-poetry/README.md

 ```
 <br>

-4. Run the app by running.
+4. Run the app by running this command.
 You may need to restart your command prompt to get the flask command to work after previous step.
 ```
 python -m flask --app flask_poetry\example\run-the-app run
 ```